OWASP/www-staff/yml.md

       Image: My Item Image
     - ItemName: My Item Two Name
       ItemDescription: >-
-        My Item Two Description which is very long and also will produce an error because it doesn’t line up under ItemDescription.
+        My Item Two Description which is very long but will no longer produce an error because now it lines up under the first line
       Image: My Item Two Image
 ```